barcek/awb/README.md

 Awb.of(DOMTree).liftAN(useTrees, instance1, instance2);
 ```

-To follow: handlers for the mapping methods and higher-level abstractions.

 ## Making changes

 Running the tests after making changes and adding tests to cover new behaviour is recommended, as is a regular audit of dependencies.